 Salt Lake serves as a bastion of progressiveness, playfulness, and pride.
-In fact, the city's been listed by Advocate magazine as one of the Ten Queerest Cities in America (gayer than L.A.—take that, Southern Cali!) … The city holds one of the biggest and best-attended Pride parades and festivals around, with Pride Week festivities attracting tens of thousands of participants who light up the downtown scene in full rainbow-hued regalia.
-Of course, it doesn't have to be parade week to celebrate pride and inclusivity.
-(There's even a Utah Gay Ski Week—real thing, see you there.)
+In fact, the city's been listed by Advocate magazine as one of the Ten Queerest Cities in America!
+The city holds one of the biggest and best-attended Pride parades and festivals around, with Pride Week festivities attracting tens of thousands of participants who light up the downtown scene in full rainbow-hued regalia.
+Of course, it doesn't have to be parade week to celebrate pride and inclusivity as our gay bars do that year round.

-Check out a few of our favorite "officially" gay bars and gay-friendly bars—keeping in mind that, in this town, it needn't be a "gay bar" for everyone to fit right in.
+So, check out a few of our favorite gay bars and gay-friendly bars— because, in this town, it needn't be a "gay bar" for everyone to fit right in.

-If you love inexpensive drinks and dancing to club remixes of Whitney Houston and Ariana Grande, you'll probably find yourself becoming a regular.
-The Sun Trapp typically offers entry with no cover charge, but expect to wait a few minutes for bar service on weekends.
-And if you're a barbecue enthusiast, saddle right up on Sundays for some homestyle cookin'.
+Insider tip: If you love inexpensive drinks and dancing to club remixes of Whitney Houston and Ariana Grande, you'll probably find yourself becoming a regular.
+And definitely go often because Sun Trapp typically offers entry with no cover charge, although you might expect to wait a few minutes for bar service on weekends.

-Among the "not technically gay bars but hella gay-friendly" establishments, the Metro Music Hall, Twilite Lounge, and Bar X are all popular for good reason.
-Metro Music Hall hosts frequent drag shows and gender-swap events featuring performers from near and far.
-Twilite Lounge is a total throwback experience—walking in feels like stepping back a several decades in time, but its atmosphere is as welcoming as it is diverse.
+Among the "not technically gay bars but hella gay-friendly" establishments, the Metro Music Hall, Twilite Lounge, Bar X, and Twist are all popular within the community.
+Metro Music Hall hosts frequent drag shows and queer events featuring performers from near and far.
+Twilite Lounge is a total throwback experience where walking in feels like stepping back several decades in time, but its atmosphere is as welcoming as it is diverse.
 And Bar X has a sultry, speakeasy vibe with must-try cocktails.
 The ambience is cool yet intimate-no matter who you prefer to cozy up with at a corner table.

-The gay-club scene in Salt Lake is evolving in a positive way (like many sub cultures in Salt Lake, recently), and while we’re seeing less ‘gay’ bars, we’re seeing a general acceptance and openness in all locations (nightlife and otherwise).
+The gay-club scene in Salt Lake is evolving in a positive way (like many sub cultures in Salt Lake, recently), and we’re seeing a general acceptance and openness in all locations (nightlife and otherwise).
 All this has led to a much more interesting and diverse nightlife scene in Salt Lake.